NatashaCC27/Udacity-DS-Project-1/README.md

 ## Acknowledgements
 Give credit here.
-- Thanks to Udactiy for providng the opportunity and motivation to undertake this project
+- Thanks to Udactiy for providing the opportunity and motivation to undertake this project
 - This project utilises data from Airbnb's open source data